The Ultimate Holiday Breakup Survival Guide

 Although there's never a good time to go through a breakup, holiday heartache has got to be some of the worst.

-In 2014, I shared a blog about my worst Christmas ever right after my engagement ended.
+In 2014, I shared a very personal blog about my worst Christmas ever right after my engagement ended.
 Since then, I've received an overwhelming response from men and women worldwide who could relate to the pain of a holiday breakup.

 As a breakup coach, I can’t help but think about those struggling with heartache around the holidays.
 For as joyful as this time of year can be, it can also be equally painful for those whose hearts are aching.
 The overwhelming festive spirit, the season's nostalgia, and the emphasis on being with the ones you love can intensify heartache.